Copula Density Neural Estimation: Conclusions

 \section{Conclusions}

-This paper presented CODINE, a copula density neural estimator.
+This brief presented CODINE, a copula density neural estimator.
 It works by maximizing a variational lower bound on the $f$-divergence between two distributions defined on the uniform probability space, namely, the distribution of the pseudo-observations and the distribution of independent uniforms.
-CODINE also provides alternative approaches for measuring statistical dependence, mutual information, and for data generation.
+The capability of CODINE in estimating any copula density further allows to tackle a wide variety of problems, such as mutual information estimation and data generation.